 When faced with an emergency, UNHCR thinks and acts quickly.
 If conflict has forced people to flee their homes or persecution or violence has displaced a community overnight, UNHCR is ready to help.

 Photo: ©UNHCR/Gordon Welteres

 UNHCR provides essential services to refugees all over the world.
 We release core relief items such as blankets, water and medical supplies within 72 hours for around 600,000 refugees and people affected by conflict in simultaneous emergencies.

-In UNHCR’s 2020 Global Trends Report, we see a dangerous new era of displacement.
-By the end of 2020, 82.4 million people were forcibly displaced as a result of conflict, persecution, violence or human rights violations.
+By mid 2022 100 million people had been forcibly displaced as a result of conflict, persecution, violence or human rights violations.
 The world’s displaced population is at a record high.

 Yemen is currently the world’s worst humanitarian crisis—with 66% of the population in need of humanitarian assistance.
 Increased violence is resulting in widespread casualties and massive displacement.